richardnarvaez/code-test/README.md

 3. The default configuration will be loaded
 4. Edit the YAML in the left panel or use the form in the right panel
 5. Changes are automatically synchronized and saved after 500ms of inactivity
-6. Code completion appears automatically as you type, or press Ctrl+Space (Cmd+Space on Mac) to trigger manually
+6. Code completion appears automatically as you type, or press Ctrl+A (Cmd+Aon Mac) to trigger manually
 7. The completion service uses WebSocket for real-time suggestions based on your current YAML context

 ## YAML Schema